This post was updated from the version originally published on 5th February 2018.

-Criticism is always difficult to deliver tactfully and constructively but Silly Fish Learning founder, Rebecca Humphries was given a great piece of advice by an old colleague that really stuck in her mind… thanks to the strong imagery!
+Constructive criticism is always difficult to deliver tactfully, but I was given a great piece of advice by an old colleague that really stuck in my mind… thanks to the strong imagery!

 As teachers, our main job is to help students learn and grow.
-When a student does something well we must praise, praise, praise that student to encourage them to continue.
-However, it can be tempting to only offer praise and this can be dangerous.
+When a student does something well we should praise, praise, praise that student to encourage them to continue.
+However, there is a risk of overpraising a child which can be damaging.
+It’s ultimately all about finding balance.

 Mistakes are a part of life.
 If we aren’t making mistakes we aren’t really trying and we won’t make any progress.
-As teachers we must encourage our students to make as many mistakes as possible, but to do so we must be ready to highlight those mistakes.
-To encourage our students to grow we must help them to learn from their mistakes.
+As teachers, we should encourage our students to take as many risks as possible without the fear of mistakes.
+Mistakes aren’t the end of the world – they are a way for us to learn and grow.

-[bctt tweet=”‘Criticism, like rain, should be gentle enough to nourish a man’s growth without destroying his roots.’ – Frank A. Clark” username=”@SillyFishLearn”]
+‘Criticism, like rain, should be gentle enough to nourish a man’s growth without destroying his roots.’ – Frank A. ClarkTweet

 The Poop Sandwich